Local Adoption Process

 Training and Resources

 Training and education about energy codes for code officials, builders, contractors and designers will make the transition to the new code easier and less stressful for everyone.
 SPEER offers webinars, in-person trainings, videos and various other resources from groups like the Air Conditioning Contractors of America that will help all those involved in the industry understand what’s in the code and how to comply with it.
-To visit our ever growing list of trainings and resources go to our Resources page.
+To visit our ever growing list of trainings and resources go to our Training and Resources page.